-Since April 2021, the Public Health Councils (PHC) program was implemented to support groups of workers in industries hardest hit by COVID-19 (i.e., garment manufacturing, food manufacturing, warehousing and logistics, restaurants, and grocery stores).
-PHCs are groups of at least two employees in the aforementioned sectors, who provide peer-to-peer education to their co-workers, identify potential HOO violations, and work to increase HOO compliance at their worksite.
-PHC members are informed about their rights (HOO requirements, sick pay),how to prevent COVID-19 in the workplace, report non-compliance with required health protective measures, and access PPE supplies, therapeutics, and vaccinations.
-Employers in prioritized sectors are encouraged, but not required, to allow workers to hold formal one-hour, weekly PHC meetings during regular business hours to support implementation of HOOs.
+Since April 2021, the Public Health Councils (PHC) program has supported groups of workers in industries hardest hit by COVID-19 (i.e., garment manufacturing, food manufacturing, warehousing and logistics, restaurants, and grocery stores).
+PHCs are groups of at least two employees in the aforementioned sectors, who conduct peer-to-peer education to their co-workers, identify potential HOO violations, and work to increase HOO compliance at their worksite.
+PHC members are informed about their rights (HOO requirements, sick pay) and how to prevent COVID-19 in the workplace, report non-compliance with required health protective measures, and access PPE supplies, therapeutics, and vaccinations.
+Employers in prioritized sectors are encouraged, but not required, to allow workers to hold formal onehour, weekly PHC meetings during regular business hours to support implementation of HOOs.
 Employers are encouraged to collaborate with PHCs that may be formed by their workers.
-Between April 2021-April 2022:
+Since the program's inception in April 2021, more than:

-- 45 PHCs have been formed - 331 PHC Committee meetings have been held - 9,437 workers have received COVID-19 related education - 1,608 employers have received COVID education - 37 worksites have had on-site PHC vaccination clinics - 559 workers have been vaccinated at onsite PHC clinics - 1,320 workers have received vaccination education at on-site PHC clinics
+- 46 PHCs have been formed - 331 PHC Committee meetings have been held - 9,437 workers have received COVID-19 related education - 1,608 employers have received COVID education - 37 worksites have had on-site PHC vaccination clinics - 559 workers have been vaccinated at onsite PHC clinics - 1,320 workers have received vaccination education at on-site PHC clinics